ericdanan/counsel-projectile/README.md

 ## Customizing counsel-projectile key bindings
 The key bindings that are added when counsel-projectile-mode is turned on are determined by the variable `counsel-projectile-key-bindings`.
 You can set this variable, either directly or through the customize interface, to customize these key bindings.
 It holds an alist of `(KEY .
 DEF)` pairs, where KEY is either a key sequence to bind in `projectile-command-map` or a projectile command to remap in `projectile-mode-map`, and DEF is the counsel-projectile command to which KEY is remapped or bound.
 ## Customizing action lists
 The lists of available actions (including the default action) for most of the commands above are stored in custom variables.
-If you set one of these variables, either directly or through the through the Customize interface, the new value will be picked up the next time you invoke the corresponding commmand.
+If you set one of these variables, either directly or through the through the Customize interface, the new value will be picked up the next time you invoke the corresponding command.

 The variable holding the action list for `<command>` is named `<command>-action`.
 The following action list variables are defined:
 - `counsel-projectile-action`